Journey Facilitation for Passengers with Autism

 • Find out what support and facilities are available at the airports and hotels you will be using

-• Explain the airport process to the individual, facilitating his or her understanding with visuals
+• Explain the airport process to the individual, facilitating their understanding with visuals

 • Rehearse processes such as check-in and security screening to minimise surprises on the day